Webinar Lottie

 3. Expand Advanced Options.

-4. Under the Spark tab, add the following configuration, replacing the credentials and endpoint with yours.
+4. If you are using Databricks on AWS then under the Spark tab, add the following configuration, replacing the credentials and endpoint with yours:

 spark.hadoop.fs.lakefs.impl io.lakefs.LakeFSFileSystem